As George Michael sings, you got to get up to get down, and there is no party cocktail that quite does that for you like the Espresso Martini.

 Poor into a chilled glass using the strainer to keep ice shards out, and you’re aiming for a nice 5mm thick froth on top.

-You can garnish with 3 coffee beans or nothing as you wish.
+You can garnish with three coffee beans or nothing as you wish, or a dusting of nutmeg which is my current go-to for its lovely aroma.

 Using Real Coffee